nep-cyber/FHE/README.md

-Improved FHE Bootstrapping and Its Applications in Privacy Preserving Inference of Discretized Neural Networks
+Improved FHE Bootstrapping and Its Applications in Discretized Neural Networks
 =====================================